Location: Mubuga washing station, Bugestal, Ngozi region

-Flavour profile: Cranberry jam & tea rose
+Flavour profile: Cranberry jam & papaya

 Mubuga washing station is located 1,500+ meters above sea level.
 Farmers who deliver their cherry to the station farm an average of 250 trees on the surrounding hills.
 The station is owned and operated by one of our in-country partners, Bugestal.

 Most coffee trees in Burundi are Red Bourbon.
-Because of the increasingly small size of coffee plantings, aging rootstock is a very big issue in Burundi.
+Because of the increasingly small size of coffee plantings, ageing rootstock is a very big issue in Burundi.
 Many farmers have trees that are over 50 years old, but with small plots to farm, it is difficult to justify taking trees entirely out of product for the 3-4 years it will take new plantings to begin to yield.
 In order to encourage farmers to renovate their plantings, Bugestal purchases seeds from the Institut des Sciences Agronomiques du Burundi (ISABU), establishes nurseries and sells the seedlings to farmers at or below cost.
 At the washing station, farmers can also get organic fertilizer from reconverted coffee pulp.

 Despite the ubiquity of coffee growing in Burundi, each smallholder producers a relatively small harvest.
 The average smallholder has approximately 250 trees, normally in their backyards.
 Each tree yields an average of 1.5 kilos of cherry so the average producer sells about 200-300 kilos of cherry annually.